-No disrespect to cardio, but if you want to blast fat, get in shape, and rock everything that comes your way—both in and out of the gym—strength training is where it’s at.
+No disrespect to cardio, but if you want to burn fat, get in shape, and rock everything that comes your way—both in and out of the gym—strength training is where it’s at.
 Here’s why

-You’ll blast more fat
+You’ll burn more fat

 Forget that “fat-burning” zone on the treadmill.
 According to a study published in Obesity, strength training is better at helping people lose belly fat, compared with cardio.
 While aerobic exercise burns both fat and muscle, weight lifting burns almost exclusively fat.